 Examples of smart city technology – city planning and citizenship

 Citizens themselves can also act as sensors by reporting what they perceive.
 Just think of the aforementioned websites and apps through which citizens can pass on problems with mobility and pollution.
-This data, together with sensor data from buildings, lanterns and cars, among other things, can be used to analyze and visualize the city as a whole.
-The data can then be published online, so that everyone has access to it.
-This data can then also be used for the benefit of those same citizens, because they contain valuable insights and information about how citizens interact with their cities.
+This data, together with sensor data from buildings, lanterns, and cars, among other things, can be used to analyze and visualize the city as a whole.
+The data can then be published online so that everyone has access to it.
+This data can then also be used for the benefit of those same citizens because they contain valuable insights and information about how citizens interact with their cities.
 Traffic data collected by street lighting can indicate a great location for a new restaurant in a renewed neighborhood.
-These predictive analyzes help cities to filter data and translate it into relevant and useful information that makes city life better, easier and more productive.
+These predictive analyzes help cities filter data and translate it into relevant and useful information that makes city life better, easier, and more productive.

 You can find more English articles in our blog.